Employment Opportunity at DM Education

 - Please draft a letter/email to an imaginary friend with a bright 7 year-old daughter who is struggling to read, on the reasons why you think it might be worth them giving Easyread a go.

-- Please also include a letter describing why you think you would be good at the primary role and what other areas you think that you could contribute to.
+- Please also include a letter describing why you think you would be good at the two primary roles and what other areas you think that you could contribute to.

-Please send your application to firstname.lastname@example.org with the subject heading Oxford Support Position Application.
+- Please send your application to email@example.com with the subject heading Support Position Application.

 Please send any questions you have to the email address above.